justin-napolitano/turkish-kurdish-conflict/docs/html/_sources/introduction.rst.txt

 .. topic:: Overview

-    This is a placeholder block for the time being.
-I do not know if will introduce the introduction or leave it as is.
+    This Section introduces the background of the Kurdish-Turkish Conflict and describes the intent of the research.

     :Date: |today|